davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

     1661        Logan        Freshman    1.5         CSCI
     ```

-11. After learning about the GPA mishap, the college now wants to add a new department, Philosophy (PHIL), which will housed in a newly constructed building called Plato's Cave.
+12. After learning about the GPA mishap, the college now wants to add a new department, Philosophy (PHIL), which will housed in a newly constructed building called Plato's Cave.
 They will offer a course on PHIL 101: Ethics taught in room CAVE, and all CSCI majors are now required to take it.
 Add the new department, course, and enrollments.
 You need to do this in just **three separate statements**.
 Run these statements in such a way that they cannot be broken up (atomically).

     ```
     (Showing the contents of the Dept, course, and enroll tables.)

-    sqlite> select * from dept order by deptID;
+    > select * from dept order by deptID;
     deptID      deptName            building
     ----------  ------------------  -------------
     BUS         School of Business  McIntyre Hall